It affects all of us, and connection is how we start healing.

 Connection is healing.

-The next day the state lockdowns began, and that first week everyone was scrambling, learning how to quarantine.
+The next day the state lockdowns began, and that first week everyone was scrambling, trying to prepare, learning how to quarantine.
 We failed Webster over those next several weeks.
 He never got the care he needed.

-So when Webster is now back in prison—on a drug violation, a probation violation—the disconnection from other is unbearable.
-Disconnected from his team, his daughter, his new habit of walking to that local creek I’d shown him near the recovery home.
+So Webster is now back in prison — on drug and probation violations — and the disconnection from others is unbearable.
+He’s disconnected from his team, his daughter, his new habit of walking to the creek I’d shown him near the recovery home.
 On his prison tier of cells, he fights the temptation to collect-call his old girlfriend by trying to call his new friends on his One Parish One Prisoner team instead.
 And me.
 When he can’t get through to us, when we are too busy, it hurts.
-Sometimes he feels so rejected he rejects us by removing us from his JPay account.
+Sometimes he feels so rejected, he rejects us by removing us from his Securus account.

 This is part of our journey approaching the tombs: getting our hearts broken.
 Jesus wept at the tomb for his friend Lazarus.
 We are becoming the shape of God’s heart.